bsdbox/liteburner/README.md

   - The original software is unable to burn large files (>2GB) to DVD

 This project has two main goals:
-  - Create a fix to overcome the 2GB file size limitation
+  - Implement a fix to overcome the 2GB file size limitation
   - Gradually tweak and improve the code over time